grgdll/OLTraj_examples/README.md

 └── README.md
 </pre>

+The file `environment.yml` allows you to recreate the `conda` environment needed for the notebooks to work.
+To create this environment use the command `conda env create -f environment.yml`.
+The newly create conda environment needs to be activated using `conda activate OLTraj_env`.

-You then need to download the data relative to each example (see which files exactly below) from here https://data.ceda.ac.uk/neodc/oltraj/data/v1.0
+You then need to download the data relative to each example (see which files exactly below) from here https://data.ceda.ac.uk/neodc/oltraj/data/v1.0.

-If you prefer using the FTP service, you will need to register as a CEDA user: https://services.ceda.ac.uk/cedasite/register/info/
+If you prefer using the FTP service, you will need to register as a CEDA user: https://services.ceda.ac.uk/cedasite/register/info/.

 ## Example 1: Extracting and plotting Lagrangian trajectories over cruise track
 The first example demonstrates how to extract and plot Lagrangian trajectories along a cruise track.